LS6-Events/astra/README.md

 ### CLI (CI/CD)
 GenGo also has a method for running the program from the command line, which is useful for CI/CD pipelines.
 To use it, follow the instructions in the [CLI documenation](./docs/cli.md).

-### Blacklist
+### Denying

-GenGo can also blacklist certain functions from being parsed.
+GenGo can also deny certain functions from being parsed.
 This is useful if you have a function that you don't want to be parsed, such as a function that is used for testing.
-To use this, follow the instructions in the [blacklist documentation](./docs/blacklisting.md).
+To use this, follow the instructions in the [denying documentation](./docs/denying.md).

 ### Logging